pachterlab/kb_docs/docs/source/index.rst

 accurate transcript quantification.

-**bustools** processes barcode and UMI information and provides utilities for manipulating BUS files, a compact representation of barcodes, UMIs, and transcript equivalence classes.
+**bustools** processes barcode and UMI information and provides utilities for manipulating BUS—a compact representation of barcodes, UMIs, and transcript equivalence classes.

 **kb-python** offers high-level workflows that automate common tasks